Tuesday, December 11, 2018

 *

-To save money, Mort Hoyt and his wife Dora had recently moved from the Forest Park neighborhood to State Street Hill.
+To save money, Morty and his wife Dora had recently moved from the Forest Park neighborhood to State Street Hill.
 From their third floor attic apartment on Andrew Street, it was easy to catch the trolley to Pine Point.
 Mort got up in the dark at 6am each day and then made his way a half hour later down the narrow stairs and outside to the trolley stop by the Indian Motocycle factory.
 He got off the trolley at St. Michael's Cemetery and would always arrive at the diner before 7am to relieve Bill the cook, who had been up all night preparing food for the next day and serving the occasional night owl at the counter.

 Mort was startled.
 "What's wrong, Bill?" he asked, "Can I help?"

-"Nothing is wrong," Bill said sadly.
-"It's just that I got an offer to cook downtown at the Bowles Lunch.
-They pay better, and I really need the extra money, plus my wife wants me to get a job where I can be home at night."
-Bill sighed and added, "I'm starting tomorrow."
 Mort knew he couldn't afford to match the salary of the Bowles Lunch, and had little else to offer to entice Bill to stay, so Mort replied simply, "You're a good man, Bill, and I wish you and your family all the best of luck."
 Mort opened the safe and paid Bill his last week's wages.
-"Thank you, Mr. Hoyt," Bill said, "I sure do hope things work out for you."
-They shook hands, and Mort Hoyt was without a cook.
+"Thank you, Morty," Bill said, "I sure do hope things work out for you."
+They shook hands, and Morty had to face the fact that he was without a night cook.

 *